January 6 ~ Your Daily Life Treasured Writings of Gibran

 Merging Eastern and Western philosophies, Gibran was influenced by his Turkish childhood, his adopted America, and the time he spent studying art with Auguste Rodin in Paris.

-"In one drop of water are found all the secrets of all the oceans," he explained.
+"In one drop of water are found all the secrets of all the oceans," he explained with clarity.

 Gibran asked: "Does the song of the sea end at the shore or in the hearts of those who listen to it?"